TL;DR Don't user sudo python setup.py intall use pip install -e ./ --user

 - Requires

-- Leaves a
+sudo - Leaves a

-- Needs to be re-run every time the source changes
+builddirectory owned byroot - Needs to be re-run every time the source changes

 - Can't easily uninstall packages installed this way

-Useful Thing 1: Using pip
+Useful Thing 1: Using pip for local source installation

 Useful Thing 2: Installing in non-System paths